No Bake Energy Bites With Chlorella

 1 tbsp melted coconut oil

-1. Soak dates in room temperature water for 15 minutes before making recipe to soften.
+1. Soak dates in room temperature water for 15 minutes before softening the recipe.

-2. Place dates, coconut oil and coconut in food processor or Vitamix blender and process until a smooth sticky "batter” starts to form.
+2. Place dates, coconut oil, and coconut in a food processor or Vitamix blender and process until a smooth, sticky "batter” forms.

 3. Blend in maple syrup and vanilla extract.